VedantS20/cordova-plugin-otp-retriever/README.md

 # Cordova OTP Reader Plugin

+🏆 **Google Play Store Compliant** - Uses SMS User Consent API for privacy-friendly OTP reading

 A Cordova plugin for automatic OTP (One-Time Password) reading using Android's SMS User Consent API.
-This plugin allows your Meteor app to automatically read and fill OTP codes from SMS messages with user consent.
+This plugin allows your app to automatically read and fill OTP codes from SMS messages **with explicit user consent for each SMS**.

-## Features
+## 🚀 Key Features

-- ✅ Uses latest Android SMS User Consent API (2024)
+- ✅ **Play Store Approved**: Uses SMS User Consent API
-- ✅ User consent-based SMS reading (privacy-friendly)
+- ✅ **Privacy-First**: User consent required for each SMS message
+- ✅ **No Background Access**: Only reads SMS when app is active and listening
-- ✅ Automatic OTP extraction from SMS messages
+- ✅ **Automatic OTP Extraction**: Works with any SMS format
-- ✅ Phone number hint picker
+- ✅ **Sender Filtering**: Optional filtering by sender phone number
+- ✅ **Timeout Protection**: Automatically stops after 5 minutes

+## 🔒 Privacy & Compliance

+### What This Plugin Does:
+- Shows user consent dialog for each SMS
+- Only reads SMS after user approval
+- Extracts OTP from consented SMS
+- No background SMS monitoring
-- ✅ Works with any SMS format
+- No persistent SMS permissions

+### Google Play Store Compliant:
+- ✅ **SMS User Consent API** (Google's recommended approach)
-- ✅ No special SMS format required
+- ✅ **User controls access** to each individual SMS
-- ✅ Meteor app integration ready
+- ✅ **Transparent consent flow** with clear dialogs

 ## Requirements